Reed-CompBio/spras/README.md

 ## Docker demo
 The `docker-demo` subdirectory is not used by the main pathway reconstruction framework.
 It serves as a reference for how to set up Dockerfiles and make Docker run calls.

+## Attribution
+SPRAS builds on public datasets and algorithms.
+If you use SPRAS in a research project, please cite the original datasets and algorithms in addition to SPRAS.